ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-gb.md

 ## Objective

-Standard logs and statistics for websites are included in your Web Hosting plan, easily accessible from your OVHcloud Control Panel.
+Web server logs and website statistics are included in your Web Hosting plan, easily accessible from your OVHcloud Control Panel.

-**This guide explains how to.**
+**This guide provides an overview of the available logs and statistics.**

 ## Requirements